Holden Logo Meaning and History: Of Lions, Stones, and Wheels

 Holden Text Logo

-Unfortunately, this storied brand came to an end in 2020 as sales of its best-seller Commodore car kept coming down amid strong Australian dollar and dwindling government support.
+Regrettably, this renowned brand met its demise in 2020 as the sales of its flagship Commodore car continued to decline due to the strong Australian dollar and diminishing government support.

 Holden logo meaning

-Even though the automotive brand has faded from the corporate landscape, it continues to be alive in general public’s conscience and fond memories are refreshed at the mere sight of Holden logo.
+Despite the automotive brand’s disappearance from the corporate landscape, it remains alive in the collective consciousness of the general public.
+Fond memories are rekindled with the mere sight of the Holden logo.